Project Reset is a diversion program offering a new response to a low-level arrest that is proportionate, effective, and

-Project Reset serves most people who are issued desk appearance tickets for low-level, non-violent crimes, including shoplifting, trespassing, and criminal mischief.
+Project Reset serves people who are issued desk appearance tickets for low-level, non-violent crimes, including shoplifting, trespassing, and criminal mischief.

 Police alert individuals arrested for low-level offenses that they may be eligible for Project Reset.
 Prosecutors then review each case.
 Those with eligible charges are offered the opportunity to engage in programming rather than going to court.
-Individuals may consult with a defense attorney before deciding whether to participate.
+Individuals may consult with a defense attorney at any time.

 Participants complete an intake interview with program staff and engage in three hours of programming.
 Participants who successfully complete this intervention never set foot in a courtroom and don't get a criminal record.
 Instead, the local district attorney's office declines to prosecute their case and the arrest record is sealed.

 Project Reset programming varies by borough and the participant's age.
 Participants are offered interventions such as group workshops, restorative justice circles, arts programming, or individual counseling sessions.
 Through these interventions, participants gain a better understanding of the criminal justice system, personal accountability, and knowledge of the resources available to them in the community.
 All participants are offered voluntary referrals to social services, such as counseling, job training, or substance abuse treatment.